umarhassan-mitodl/21g.730-spring-2014/content/pages/instructor-insights.md

 {{< quote "My teaching career spanned more than 35 years.
 I found that the mistakes 18 year-olds made in the realms of content, style, and grammar were the same year after year.
 So rather than writing down all my comments when I gave students feedback on their work, I created correction guides." "—Prof. Elizabeth Garrels" >}}

 Prof. Garrels retired in 2014 after 35 years at MIT.
-This course was the last she taught on campus.
-[Read a profile](http://shass.mit.edu/news/news-2014-elizabeth-garrels-retires-after-35-years-mit) about Prof. Garrels.
+This course was the last she taught on campus. {{% resource_link "2c6a08e0-cf43-47cd-ad2e-5efbb786f615" "Read a profile" %}} about Prof. Garrels.

 _Below, Prof. Elizabeth Garrels describes various aspects of how she taught \_21G.730 Hispanic America: One Hundred Years of Literature and Film_.\_